b00611005/robotGame/README.md

 This is a robot game visualized with animation built with Qt creator in C++.

 ## **Game Rule**:
 The board is set to be a 8x8 squre board, with its positive X-axis defined as East, and positive Y-axis defined as North(pointing upward).
-The position of the left down cell is (1, 1), and the right up celll is (8, 8).
+The coordinates of the bottom-left cell is (1, 1), and the top-right celll is (8, 8).
 The robot can navigate thorugh the board with some valid actions.

 Valid Actions:
 - M: Move forward